Lejio/Serenade-Music/README.md

   </picture>
 </div>

+<h1 align="center">Discord Music Bot Template</h1>

-Serenade Music is a Discord bot that allows you to play music in your server.
+<p align="center">Serenade Music is a Discord bot that allows you to play music in your server.
 The bot is written is Python and utilizes the latest Discord.py library.

-You can Serenade Music as a template to build your own bot with similar music functionalities.
+You can Serenade Music as a template to build your own bot with similar music functionalities.</p>

 ## Setup